José Joaquín de Herrera: Third Presidency

 Herrera experienced a rehabilition through the course of the war and found himself the first president elected once again after peace was reestablished in 1848.
 On June 14, 1848, he passed a decree reforming the treasury department, reducing the budget for the civil service and the army, and presented a plan to congress for the consolidation of the national debt.

 The Constitution of 1824 had been restored during the Mexican-American War, but further considerations on constitutional reform stalled in congress.
-The new state of Guerrero however was successfully formed on May 15, 1849, out of districts taken from the states of Mexico, Puebla, and Michoacan.
+The new state of Guerrero however was successfully formed on May 15, 1849, out of districts taken from the states of Mexico, Puebla, and Michoacán.
 It was named after the hero of independence and former president Vicente Guerrero.

 The first measures to build a telegraph in Mexico were under taken by building a line between Mexico and Puebla in 1851.